Everyone’s always asking Thelma, “How did you train him to be like he is?”

-“Oh, my God,” I want one.
+“Oh, my God, I want one.”

 “Sweet,” he said.

+Getting Baby was no mean feat.
+It’s absolutely ridiculous what you have to go through to rescue a dog.
+You have to jump through hoops.
 You have to have a vet.
 You can’t have other dogs at home.
 They come and check your house.
 They want to check the house, that’s fine.
 They should absolutely make sure there’s no dog fighting.
 That’s great, but, for real.
 It’s harder to adopt a dog than it is to adopt a baby.

-What kills me is that there are so many unwanted dogs.
+“What kills me is that there are so many unwanted dogs.
 If I have four other dogs, which I do, they’re like, no. Fuck that.
 I’m a good parent.
 I love animals.
-They’re all going to be spoiled rotten in my house.
+They’re all going to be spoiled rotten in my house.”

-He cost us $2300.00.
+He cost them $2300.00.

-I thought, “Right.”
+She thought, “Right.”

 He rolled over on his back.

-I thought, “This is a chill dog.”
+She thought, “This is a chill dog.”